UplinkCoder/metac/README.md

 Upon startup `metac` will try to read a file named `metac_compiler_interface.h` and search for struct definitions in there.
 Currently, it's expected that only one struct is defined.
-It will then put an instance of that struct into the `.` namespace/scope which is accessible as `.compiler`.
+It will then put an instance of that struct into the `.` namespace/scope which is accessible as `.Compiler`.
 Right now, the `.compiler` does not get populated with current compiler-state information, but this is supposed to change.

 ## Features

 ### Compiler-API

-Within the language, you can access a struct of type `metac_compiler_t` by using the special name `.compiler`.
+Within the language, you can access a struct of type `metac_compiler_t` by using the special name `.Compiler`.
 It exposes the functions that you can call.

 During compilation you can have functions run and those functions can access the compiler via the API.